adamedx/autographps/CONTRIBUTING.md

-# Contributing to PoshGraph
+# Contributing to AutoGraphPS

-Thank you for your interest in **PoshGraph**.
+Thank you for your interest in **AutoGraphPS**.
 This document describes the process for contributing to the project.

 ## What may I contribute?

-Contributions to PoshGraph may come in the form of source code, i.e. features and defect fixes, as well as [bug reports and feature requests](https://github.com/adamedx/poshgraph/issues/new/choose).
+Contributions to AutoGraphPS may come in the form of source code, i.e. features and defect fixes, as well as [bug reports and feature requests](https://github.com/adamedx/poshgraph/issues/new/choose).

 Note that all source contributions **MUST** conform to the project's [LICENSE](LICENSE.md) -- any submission in violation of the LICENSE will not be accepted.

 *<font color="red">Currently we are limited in our ability to accept source code submissions, so we encourage you to participate by submitting an issue.
 Any source code contributions are likely to take significant time to review and verify due to missing unit tests, functional tests, and continuous integration capabilities.
 Once we've remedied the omissions, we'll be able to confidently seek out your pull requests!</font>*

 ## Submission process -- DRAFT
-This section gives a preliminary look at the process for developing, submitting, and iterating on source code improvements to PoshGraph.
+This section gives a preliminary look at the process for developing, submitting, and iterating on source code improvements to AutoGraphPS.
 As the project is still in early stage development and missing automation artifacts and infrastructure for validating submissions, this section should be considered advisory and our ability to take your submission at this time is limited at best.

 Submit your contribution through the following steps: